chiachunho1997/botnana-book/en-us/software.md

 # Software Specification

-Botnana A2 comes with the following FOSS programs:
+Botnana A2 comes with the following FOSS (Free and Open Source Software):

 * Debian Linux
 * IgH EtherCAT Master for Linux